MysteryPancake/Houdini-OpenCL/README.md

 There's [many ways](#parallel-processing-headaches) to fix synchronization issues.
 One approach is using atomics.

 Atomic operations prevent the overlaps seen above.
-They can be slow since they reduce parallelization, so try to avoid them if possible.
+They're slower since they reduce parallelization, so try to avoid them if possible.

 One atomic operation is `atomic_add()`.
 It takes a pointer to an integer's memory address, and an integer to add to it.